Shatakshi127/IntelFIR-Illuminating-Insights-from-First-Information-Reports-with-Mistral-AI-and-CCTNS-Integration/README.md

 To run the project locally, follow these steps:

 - Clone the repository.
-- Navigate to the `text-extraction-app` directory and install the required Python packages using `pip install -r requirements.txt`
+- Navigate to the directory and install the required Python packages using `pip install -r requirements.txt`
 - Navigate to the `frontend` directory and install the required Node.js packages using `npm install`
 -  Navigate to the `backend` directory and install the required Node.js packages using `npm install`
 - Verify that all the installations have been completed successfully.